The Cultural Triangle

 The extensive remains in Polonnaruwa are brilliantly preserved and would have once been enclosed within three concentric walls, of which very little remains standing.
 The royal palace complex sits in the central Citadel where the city walls have been heavily restored to encompass the imposing base of the Council Chamber and the Royal Baths surrounded by encroaching vegetation.

 North of the Citadel is Alahana Pirivena, the Monastery of the Cremation Grounds, which contains some of the city's finest ruins, chief among them the evocative Lankatilaka temple.
-The towering brick walls of Lankatilaka stand at 17 meters tall, though would have once reached five stories, and channel attention to the 18 meter high standing statue of Buddha.
+The towering brick walls of Lankatilaka stand at 17 metres tall, though would have once reached five storeys, and channel attention to the 18 metre high standing statue of Buddha.

 Further north lie the group of beautiful Buddha rock carvings of Gal Vihara or 'Stone Shrine'.
 Chiselled from a single granite outcrop the Buddha images represent the pinnacle of Sinhalese rock carving with four Buddhas in various postures - a graceful 14m-long reclining Buddha, the artistically unusual 7m-tall standing Buddha, and two serene seated Buddhas positioned against a backdrop of splendid artwork.

 Tucked away in the beautiful Sri Lankan highlands, the country's second city boasts a wonderful location next to the manmade Kiri Muhada Lake.
 Kandy resisted colonial forces long after the rest of the island had been conquered by the Portuguese and Dutch and was able to retain its unique customs, culture, and artistic traditions.
 It is for this reason that the city is considered Sri Lanka's cultural capital, a must-visit destination for any traveller to the country.